thiyangt/DSjobtracker_dataviz/README.md

 knowledge and skills: Nimesha

-Relationships between English proficiency with other variables, job title, salary, etc.: Piyumika
+Relationships between English proficiency with other variables, job title, salary, etc./ All languages: Piyumika

 Salary: Open (Pending for someone to take)

+Company column: Imalsha